Technical and feature overview of Azure Active Directory B2C

 Force password reset

 As an Azure AD B2C tenant administrator, you can reset a user's password if the user forgets their password.
-Or you would like to force them to reset the password periodically.
+Or you can set a policy to force users to reset their password periodically.
 For more information, see Set up a force password reset flow.

 Smart account lockout